We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

-As an example, here’s a beautiful 2.01 Carat Lab-Created Round Diamond from James Allen, which costs $7,320.
-If we were to take a natural diamond with the same grades, from the same retailer, you can expect to pay 2-3x as much for the natural diamond ($19,110).
+As an example, here’s a beautiful 2.15 Carat Lab-Created Round Diamond from James Allen, which costs $7,660.
+If we were to take a natural diamond with the same grades like this one also from James Allen, from the same retailer, you can expect to pay 2-3x as much for the natural diamond ($22,230).

 Whether this makes lab-created diamonds a better choice economically is up for discussion.
 While the price is significantly lower for a lab diamond, compared to a natural diamond, they are also much less rare and have virtually no resale value.